microsoft/praxxis/projects/CONTRIBUTING.md

 //detail how the dev environment for it works
 //explain how venv works

-## Coding standard
+## Coding Standards
 All changes made should follow [the PEP 8 style conventions](https://www.python.org/dev/peps/pep-0008/).
 Any new source files should have a header with descriptive information about what the file does and what other files it depends on; see the current files for an idea of the expected level of detail.

 Overall, this project places a focus on useful, descriptive inline comments over block comments.
 The best changes will clearly document non-obvious sections of the code with inline or section comments.
 A single-line comment will suffice for most confusing sections or methods, at the programmer's discretion.

 All code added should also pass the [tests]().
 Please run the pytest testset regularly as you work to ensure your code will not break any tests if it's pulled into the project.

 As new functionality is added, please document the new features and add them to the tool's help page and the github readme.

 ## Making a Change
 Before making a pull request, please open an issue!
 Discussing your proposed changes with the community will make your changes that much more valuable.